 Giving back is not a difficult concept, yet one of the most egregarious actions of Western research into the lives of Indigenous peoples is the negligence of this ethic.
 Giving back does not only mean dissemination of findings; it means creating a relationship throughout the entirety of the research.

 – Margaret Kovach

 Success on any beat revolves around building strong, reliable relationships.
-This goes doubly so for reporting in Aboriginal communities, given the historic concerns Aboriginal communities have about theft and appropriation of culture.
-Recognize your story will have consequences — sometimes good, sometimes bad — for the people you’ve reported on, and for Aboriginal people across the country.
+This goes doubly so for reporting in Indigenous communities, given the historic concerns Indigenous communities have about theft and appropriation of culture.
+Recognize your story will have consequences — sometimes good, sometimes bad — for the people you’ve reported on, and for Indigenous people across the country.

 By staying in touch with your subjects, you signal your willingness to be accountable for your work (plus you may find fodder for follow-up stories!)

 A journalist’s pursuit of a story is often a one-way street.
 We assume that publishing someone’s point of view is payment enough for granting us that interview.
 Rarely do we consider requests that conflict with OUR prime directive — editorial independence.